pburglin/RocketRetirement3/tasks.md

   - [x] **Formatting**: Left-align text (fix centering issues), use proper headers/markdown rendering.
   - [x] **Insights**: Limit Pre/Post retirement insight tables to Top 5 items (collapsible "Show More").
   - [x] **Loading State**: "Crunching the numbers..." with spinner.
+  - [ ] **Model Selection Enhancements**:
+    - [ ] **Expand Model List**: Query the OpenRouter API to list *all* available free models dynamically, rather than a hardcoded selection.
+  - [ ] **User Guidance**: Add tooltip/help text suggesting users try different models to obtain diverse financial perspectives or "second opinions."
+- [ ] **Report History & UI**:
+  - [ ] **History Logic**: Persist generated reports in LocalStorage.
+Display the most recent report at the top (expanded) and previous reports at the bottom (collapsed/accordion style).
+  - [ ] **Privacy Clarity**: Expand the Privacy Note to explicitly mention: "You can expand the AI Prompt section below to see exactly what data is being shared with the model before generation."
+- [ ] **Advanced AI Features**:
+  - [ ] **Beneficiaries Checklist**: Create a specific prompt/action to generate a "Beneficiary Audit" list (checking titles, deeds, and account designations).
+  - [ ] **Open-Ended Chat**: Add a generic "Ask the Planner" interface allowing users to ask free-form questions based on their currently loaded financial context.
+  - [ ] **Prompt Configuration**: Externalize the base System Prompts into the `.env` file (or a dedicated config object) to allow easier tweaking of the AI persona without altering application code.

 ## Phase 8: Fixing functional issues